Casona Lopez

 https://bodegaslopez.com.ar/varietals/#cl

 At the top of the Lopez Echelon are some truly unique wines in today’s Argentine landscape.
-The Chateau Vieux wines, which see extended aging in oak casks for 36 months, are reminiscent of old school Bordeaux or even Rioja, with gorgeous dusty, spicy and earthy fruit.
+The Chateau Vieux wines, which see extended aging in oak casks for 36 months, are reminiscent of old-school Bordeaux or even Rioja, with gorgeous dusty, spicy, and earthy fruit.
 There is both a pure Malbec as well as a mixed varietal blend.
-Lastly, there are the Montchenot wines which are small-production cuvées that see extended aging in both large cask and then in bottle.
-There are 10, 15, and 20 year old versions.
-These are beautiful, amazingly complex wines that show that, yes, Argentine wines can develop into beautiful mature examples of world class wine.
+Lastly, there are the Montchenot wines which are small-production cuvées that see extended aging in both large casks and then in bottle.
+There are 10, 15, and 20-year-old versions.
+These are beautiful, amazingly complex wines that show that, yes, Argentine wines can develop into beautiful mature examples of world-class wine.

 Wines in Portfolio